 With Surfshark, if you go for a rolling monthly plan you’ll be paying the same as ExpressVPN, $12.95.
 Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
 The real bargains start when you commit for a year – taking into the 2 free months that come with the 24-month plan, the monthly price is dropped to just $2.30 a month (opens in new tab).

 Although Surfshark used to be even cheaper (that was almost 2 years ago), it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
 However, it's worth noting that Surfshark's prices do increase after the initial period, while ExpressVPN's stay the same.
-It still works out better value, though.
+It still works out better value, though, especially with one of our Surfshark VPN promo codes.

 ExpressVPN vs Surfshark: Which is faster?